Confab: Delegates Urge Jonathan To Implement Recommendations

 Mandara, 23, who was the youngest among the 492 delegates at the conference, said that the recommendations, if implemented, would alleviate poverty, reduce youth unemployment and engender peace and foster unity.

-She said that the was able to make the conference to recommend the reduction in the minimum age of an aspirant to a state House of Assembly from 30 years to 25 years.
+She said she was able to make the conference to recommend the reduction in the minimum age of an aspirant to a state House of Assembly from 30 years to 25 years.

 “The conference also adopted 30 per cent affirmative action for young people in politics, which is a welcomed idea in political processes and policy making,” she said.

-Mr Steve Aluko, who represented Civil Society Organisations (CSOs), said the best appraisal of the conference would be the implementation of its recommendations.
+Mr Steve Aluko, who represented Civil Society Organisations, said the best appraisal of the conference would be the implementation of its recommendations.